auth0/docs/articles/native-platforms/ionic/00-intro.md

 description: test
 ---

-Welcome to this multi-step quickstart which will guide you in implementing Auth0 in your Ionic applications.
+Welcome to this quickstart which will guide you through the various steps of implementing Auth0 in your Ionic applications.

-Auth0 provides and manages an [AngularJS SDK](https://github.com/auth0/auth0-angular) which can be used with your Ionic applications.
+Auth0 provides and manages an [AngularJS SDK](https://github.com/auth0/auth0-angular) which can be used with Ionic applications.
 This SDK wraps Auth0's [Lock Widget](https://github.com/auth0/lock) as well as the [Auth0.js library](https://github.com/auth0/auth0.js), so it makes it simple to integrate these in your Ionic applications.

 ## Seed &amp; Samples